 Zizzle is an app that teaches Chinese characters through short stories and visuals.
-Currently, there are 850+ characters available in the app.
+Currently, there are over 1000 characters available in the app.
 These 850+ Chinese characters correspond to the most common characters in each of the HSK levels.
 While this is only a third of the 2,663 characters needed to meet the HSK 6 requirement, more characters will be added until all needed to pass the level HSK 6 examination is reached.

 Each Chinese character is taught through a helpful story, often one including the pronunciation of the character in it, as well as corresponding audio, stroke order and the meaning of the character (often in relation to the meaning of said character).

 Price: Various monthly plans are available for basic and premium learners.

 ChinesePod is a program that uses over 4,000 video and podcast lessons to teach Mandarin Chinese.
 In fact, ChinesePod touts not only authentic Chinese content that is meant to immerse the learner, but also an unstructured approach that allows learners to choose which lessons they want to complete.
 In other words, there’s no rigid order that lessons need to be done in: simply choose your level of Chinese and peruse the numerous lessons available.

 Each lesson revolves around a dialogue or some other spoken Chinese component.
 Next there’s a breakdown of the dialogue or spoken component, allowing learners to really understand the structures at play within the Chinese sentences and conversations.

 In addition to this base video or audio, learners also have access to downloadable vocabulary lists and grammar notes.
 There are translations into English available for each lesson as well as an extensive Pinyin section.